George Morrison (1919–2000)

 1946

-George Morrison exhibited as part of the Pyramid Group at the Ashby Gallery, with Helen De Mott, Cicely Aikman, Howard Mitcham and others.
+George Morrison exhibits as part of the Pyramid Group at Ashby Gallery, with Helen De Mott, Cicely Aikman, Howard Mitcham and others.
 The Pyramid Group was a New York City-based artists organization founded for the purpose of providing exhibition opportunities for young artists.

-George Morrison exhibited in the Critics’ Show, at Grand Central Moderns Gallery, New York , he wins 4th Prize, and his Still Life (1944) he receives positive reviews and it helps to enhance his artistic reputation.
+George Morrison exhibits in the Critics’ Show, at Grand Central Moderns Gallery, New York, he wins 4th Prize, and his painting Still Life (1944) receives positive reviews, enhancing his artistic reputation.

 1947